multiplealiases/video-scrungler/README.md

 ### Script

 * A POSIX `sh` shell and common tools.
-  The following environments have been tested to work correctly:
+  The following environments should work (file an issue if it doesn't):

     * GNU/Linux (Bash/coreutils)